JOINT NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This joint notice of privacy practices (this “Notice”) applies to all of the health information created or received by the medical staff members, health care workers, employees, contract staff, students, trainees, and volunteers at all Northwest Kidney Centers buildings and programs, including:
+This joint notice of privacy practices (this “Notice”) applies to all the health information created or received by the medical staff members, health care workers, employees, contract staff, students, trainees, and volunteers at all Northwest Kidney Centers buildings and programs, including:

 Auburn Kidney Center, Auburn